jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     :align: center

     Example of four signals being merged into a single line and then being split into the four signal lines.
-This has no purpose other than to demonstrate how the splitter/merger may be used.
+This has no purpose other than to demonstrate how the splitter/merger works.